Transversal Activities

 Trainer: UAB Risk Prevention Service

-Addressed to: course specially recommended to early stage researchers working in a lab.
+Addressed to: course specially recommended to first stage researchers working in a lab.
 This activity is equivalent to the one with the same name offered by the Unitat de Formació.

-The Doctoral School organises, together with the Risk Prevention Service, this course that aims at informing and rising awareness about the most common risk factors for human health and safety in the laboratories by training in risk detection and protection systems.
+The School for Doctoral Studies organises, together with the Risk Prevention Service, this course that aims at informing and rising awareness about the most common risk factors for human health and safety in the laboratories by training in risk detection and protection systems.

 Aims